Speak to an Advisor Now

 - Interpersonal effectiveness

-In many cases, a person undergoing treatment does not have important life skills they need to get out of the dangerous cycle of substance abuse, or if they do, these skills need improvement.
+In many cases, a person undergoing treatment does not have important life skills they need, or if they do, these skills need improvement.
 A therapist’s duty is to assess the areas of a person’s life that need intervention.
-Once these aspects have been identified, they can finally work together to fight dysfunctional behaviors and develop important life skills.
+Once these aspects have been identified, the therapist and client can work together to fight dysfunctional behaviors and develop important life skills.

 Help Is Waiting with DBT at TruHealing Gaithersburg

 There is no shame in seeking help to fight addiction.
-Our substance abuse treatment programs can help you heal and recover.
+Our primary mental health and co-occurring disorder treatment programs can help you heal and recover.
 Although complicated, this rewarding process needs medical expertise.
-But what makes a dialectical behavior therapy program unique is helps individuals stay sober by imparting critical life skills.
-This treatment is the best way to achieve a healthy mind and body.
-So contact us today at (833) 625-0398 to learn more.
+This treatment is the best way to achieve a healthy mind and body, so contact us today at (833) 625-0398 to learn more.

 Lets Recover Together.